kabouras/no-framework/README.md

 ## A barebones boiler for static html and js.

-Includes a develepment server, and build/bundle to static/dist courtesy of Nue cli.
+Includes a development server and build/bundle to static/dist courtesy of the Vue cli.

 ## Why?
 This is handy for POC's, canvas apps and general fiddlin'.